 To help end the speech nicely a common (yet optional) thing to do is end your speech with a quote, short story or poem.
 If there is a family saying, song or something with heritage then that will make it even more personal.
 This is to give the couple something to think about and inspire them as they start their life long journey together.

 You Want Grandchildren (optional)

-As time goes on I often hear either father of the groom or bride make a very strong (and often comical note) that they want grandchildren.
-This is perfectly fine, and often a light heated job that “you are ready and waiting for the grandchildren” or “have children sooner than later for the free daycare” are popular options.
+As time goes on I often hear either the father of the groom or bride make a very strong (and often comical note) that they want grandchildren.
+This is perfectly fine, and often a light heated jab saying “you are ready and waiting for the grandchildren” or “have children sooner than later for the free daycare” are popular options.
 Also if the couple dated for many many years before they got married and have no kids you can say “can you hurry up and have grand-kids already… your mother and I have been waiting long enough”.
 This paragraph is where you can let your “dad jokes” shine with excellence but not over the top.

 Make A Toast